-The Biometrics Institute is producing a resource for members who are new to biometrics and those upgrading their current system.
+The Biometrics Institute has produced a resource for members who are new to biometrics and those upgrading their current system.

-<p”>Following on from the success of our Biometrics Privacy Guidelines, the Biometrics Institute – with the help of the members of the Technology Innovation Expert Group (TIEG) – is producing a guide to Understanding Biometrics – Considerations for Implementing a Biometric System (previously referred to as the Good-Practice Implementation Guide).
+Following on from the success of our Biometrics Privacy Guidelines, the Biometrics Institute – with the help of the members of the Technology Innovation Expert Group (TIEG) – has produced a guide to Understanding Biometrics – Considerations for Implementing a Biometric System (previously referred to as the Good-Practice Implementation Guide).

 This guide is intended to be a simple, accessible and usable resource for members to refer to when considering the use and appropriateness of a biometric system, particularly for first time users.
 It is also relevant and useful for those contemplating upgrading their current system.

 Once organisations have decided that adopting a biometric system is relevant and appropriate, the guide will lead them through various factors to consider when deciding which system to select.
-It will highlight some sample biometric modalities and give practical working examples to assist readers’ understanding of the factors to consider.
+It highlights some sample biometric modalities and gives practical working examples to assist readers’ understanding of the factors to consider.
 The rationale is that with proper processes, checks and testing, a desired outcome can be achieved with fewer problems or unforeseen complications.